casibbald/terragrunt-import-from-plan/README.md

 account impersonation.
 Often, direct access to import resources is not always possible in the local environment, or is tedious to set up, or there are security restrictions from having local access to these environments, especially in Production settings.

-This resource ensures your Terraform state remains consistent with the infrastructure, reducing the risk of drift mid-deployment.
+This resource ensures your Terraform state remains consistent with the infrastructure, reducing the risk of drift mid-deployment through **higher import success rates** and **more reliable resource identification**.

 ### 🚀 Features

 - 🔍 Parses `terraform show -json` output from a Terraform plan
 - 📦 Dynamically identifies resources with `create`, `create+update`, or `replace` actions
-- 🔑 Extracts importable IDs from fields like `repository_id`, `name`, `bucket`, `id`, `arn`, or full Azure resource IDs
+- 🔑 **Intelligently selects** importable IDs using schema-driven analysis - automatically knows the best identifier for each of 1,064+ resource types
 - 🛠 Supports optional cloud-specific ID formatting:
   - **GCP**: prefix `projects/$PROJECT_ID/locations/$LOCATION/repositories/...`
   - **AWS**: uses raw `arn:` strings when detected (e.g., `arn:aws:iam::...:role/...`)